 “I cut out the article and taped it on my refrigerator and after 6 months of looking at it I decided to make the call and go to an orientation.
 I was hooked after my first case.
 I love what we do and the stories that are shared are heartwarming.
 We have the BEST volunteers, and I am in awe of all they do for us and the children we serve.
 I have a very active role in all the events we put on.
 I really enjoy getting to talk and mingle with our supporters at any event we have.
 We couldn’t do what we do without them!”

-Ms. Wright comes to Child Advocates of Placer County with a passion for Donor Cultivation and unique enthusiasm for fundraising.
-When she was in training to become a CASA, Don Kleinfelder stopped by the class to introduce himself and, half-jokingly, he asked if anyone in the group loved fundraising.
-Jamie’s hand shot up and they soon had a conversation about the future of Development at CAPC.
-Drawing from her background in non-profit writing and social media management, Jamie hopes to tell the poignant story of our work online and to build new pathways for partnership with our generous supporters.
+Jamie comes to Child Advocates of Placer County with a passion for Donor Cultivation and unique enthusiasm for fundraising.
+Drawing from her background in non-profit copy writing and social media management, Jamie hopes to tell the poignant story of CAPC's work online and to build new pathways for partnership with our generous supporters.

 “As a CASA and a Be Bold Partner, I’ve seen the difference it makes when we come alongside the most vulnerable kids in our community as they navigate a complicated, often scary, juvenile dependency or justice system.
 Understandably, not everyone can be a volunteer, but through financial contributions everyone can be part of the team that makes a CASA possible.
 It’s an honor for me to publicly celebrate the ongoing success of the children and families we serve, to champion our hard-working volunteers, and to thank our generous donors.”